Matthewkweon/productivity-tracker/README.md

 - Send notifications for inactivity periods
 - Set and manage daily goals
 - Motivational messages to keep users engaged
+- Incorporates a pomodoro timer to keep track of time spent studying
+- Checkboxes for each study session to insure a productive time

+link to productivity website: https://matthewkweon.github.io/productivity-tracker/

 ## Technologies Used